empa-tsl/ERA_fragrance/README.md

 The work aims at investigating the environmental risk of fragrance encapsulates in 34 countries.
 It has been submitted to the journal Environmental Toxicology and Chemistry (ET&C).
+DOI: 10.5281/zenodo.5005764